zhengguoxu/bootf2/vignettes/bootf2.md

 to the regulatory guidelines, such as no more than one time point above 85% dissolved should be used and the variability, expressed as coefficient of variation (CV), should be no more than 20% and 10% for early and later time points, respectively.
-See vignette [Introduction to bootf2](introduction.md) for details.
+See vignette *Introduction to bootf2* for details.

-Recently, several guidelines recommended the use of confidence interval of $f_2$ approach using bootstrap when the traditional $f_2$ method cannot be applied [@EMA-2018-09-QA.MSD.DISSO; @Davit-2013-03-BA;
+Recently, several guidelines recommended the use of confidence interval of
+$f_2$ approach using bootstrap when the traditional $f_2$ method cannot be applied [@EMA-2018-09-QA.MSD.DISSO; @Davit-2013-03-BA; @Lum-2019-05-WS;
-@Lum-2019-05-WS; @Mandula-2019-05-WS].
+@Mandula-2019-05-WS].
 However, none of the guidelines specified in details which estimators or types of confidence intervals should be used.
 Therefore, the function `bootf2()` will output various confidence intervals by default for several $f_2$ estimators.

-The following descriptions of the type of $f_2$ and intervals were modified based on the manuscript *Estimators and Confidence Intervals of $f_2$ Using Bootstrap Methodology for the Comparison of Dissolution Profiles*, submitted to the journal *Computer Methods and Programs in Biomedicine* [@Xu-2021-CMPB].

 ### Types of $f_2$